-- 1.6.2.
-An attack-layer is an activated-layer (activated-attack) or triggered-layer (triggered-attack) with the attack ability (see Rule 8.3.1), and represents its source as an attack on the stack before the source becomes a chain link attack on the combat chain. - 1.6.2a An attack-layer is an extension of the source it represents.
-The attack-layer is considered to be its source for rules and effects unless otherwise specified by a rule.
+1.6.2.
+An attack-proxy is an activated-layer (activated-attack) or triggered-layer (triggered-attack) with the attack ability (see Rule 8.3.1), and represents its source as an attack on the stack before the source becomes a chain link on the combat chain.